 Dispute letters, demand letters, bad faith notices, appraisal demands, policy cancellation disputes, proof of loss submissions, and supplemental claim documentation.

-USPS certified mail tracking, delivery confirmation with date, signed return receipt, and photo proof of the mailed piece — all stored digitally for compliance and litigation files.
+USPS certified mail tracking, delivery confirmation with date, signed return receipt, and proof photos — all stored digitally for claim and litigation files.

 The dispute letter is triggered by the claims system.
-Delivery date starts statutory response clocks.
-If the insurer fails to respond within the deadline, the system can trigger the next escalation automatically.
+Delivery events and proof metadata update the claim file.
+If the insurer fails to respond within the configured response window, the system can trigger the next escalation automatically.

 Yes.
 A claims agent can monitor denial events, generate the appropriate dispute letter, send it via certified mail, track the response deadline, and escalate to a bad faith letter or DOI complaint if the deadline passes.